-For organisations at the intersection of business and technology, it’s less about asking, “What is blockchain?” and more about, “How soon can we implement blockchain technologies?”
+For organisations at the intersection of business and technology, it’s less about asking, “What is blockchain?” and more about, “When can blockchain be integrated?”

 Forbes notes, “As more and more blockchain projects begin to demonstrate usefulness […] the number of projects under development will rapidly increase, putting those who have been savvy enough to upskill themselves in control of a sellers’ market.”